mangostaniko/ebv14-sift-image-stitching/src/README.txt

 README: USAGE INSTRUCTIONS FOR EBV B4 IMAGE STITCHING

-notes for evaluation:
+Notes for evaluation:
-- only 2 images can be stitched.
-Images should adhere to requirements specified in Bericht (edbv_ag_b4.pdf) section 1.4 'Voraussetzungen und Bedingungen'.
+- only 2 images can be stitched
+- Images should adhere to requirements specified in Bericht (edbv_ag_b4.pdf) section 1.4 'Voraussetzungen und Bedingungen'.

 GUI VERSION
 - set Matlab path to the src directory